-The newest program offered in collaboration with the Applied Compassion Academy™, The Applied Compassion Training Program™ (ACT) is a 10-month deep dive into the embodied experience of becoming a compassion change agent.
+The newest program offered in collaboration with the Applied Compassion Academy™, The Applied Compassion Training Program™ (ACT) is an 11-month deep dive into the embodied experience of becoming a compassion change agent.

 The ultimate aim of Applied Compassion Training is to prepare people who feel an urgency to bring forth and integrate compassionate action into their occupations, professions, communities and institutions, as well as into their personal development.

 Unlike other teacher training programs, ACT offers participants a chance to apply compassion in practice during the program and use the dialogue, skill-building, and tools in real-time.
 Participants who successfully complete ACT will be in a variety of fields.
 ACT creates AMBASSADORS of compassion in many fields, including educators, facilitators, consultants, physicians, nurses, coaches, and leaders of all kinds.
 Ambassadors of Applied Compassion will be representatives, advocates, and stewards of compassion.
 ACT helps bring forth people who will embody a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
 Graduates will leave this training with the mindset, heart set, and skillset they need to effectively work for and sustain transformative change within a multiplicity of community and organizational settings.

 Over the course of this 11-month training, we will meet via Zoom for three immersion retreats: at the beginning, midpoint, and end of the training.
 Due to the experiential and highly-interactive nature of these retreats, live online participation is required.
 If public health and travel guidelines permit, will will offer an in-person option at Stanford University on the same dates.